Relias

 Every quality program worries about transitions in leadership.
 Legacy plans are common themes for executive directors and other high-level administrators.
 Transitions in leadership at lower and middle levels of management are often not given the same attention.
 Yet, inadequate preparation of supervisors can reduce their effectiveness.

 Investing in the next leaders requires that organizations develop training programs that target this crucial group.
-Melmark has developed an innovative program to build the skill sets of supervisors, to ensure that training is continual, that professionalism is monitored, and that all members of the organization are comprehensively mentored in instructional techniques, collegial interactions, and state-of-the-art interventions.
+Melmark has developed an innovative program to build the skill sets of supervisors, to ensure that supervision training is continual, that professionalism is monitored, and that all members of the organization are comprehensively mentored in instructional techniques, collegial interactions, and state-of-the-art interventions.

 Helena Maguire, MS, BCBA, is Senior Director of School Services at Melmark New England.
 Mary Jane Weiss, PhD, BCBA-D, is Executive Director of Research at Melmark.
 Frank L. Bird, MEd, BCBA, is Chief Clinical Officer of Melmark, Inc.